bluesky/tiled/docs/source/explanations/structures.md

 * sparse --- a sparse array (i.e. an array which is mostly zeros)
 * dataframe --- tabular data, as in [Apache Arrow](https://arrow.apache.org) or [pandas](https://pandas.pydata.org/)
-* node --- a grouping of other structures, akin to a dictionary or a directory
+* container --- a of other structures, akin to a dictionary or a directory

 Support for sparse arrays and [Awkward Array](https://awkward-array.org/) are planned.